IonutCorbu/ICUA-Pharmacy/README.md

   **Vulnerabilities:**
   - Executes shell command `cat <filename>` directly using user input without sanitization, leading to **command injection vulnerability**.
   - An attacker can craft malicious input to execute arbitrary commands on the device.

+- **Database**
+  - Stores unhashed passwords which could imply a leak of users' passwords.

 ---